Cliffsiu/Excel_VBA/README.md

     ws.UsedRange.RemoveDuplicates Columns:=Array(1), Header:=xlYes
 End Sub

-Why Use VBA?
+## Why Use VBA?
 VBA (Visual Basic for Applications) is a powerful tool built into Microsoft Office products that allows users to automate repetitive tasks, manipulate data, and build interactive tools directly within Excel.

-Contributing
+## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.
 Suggestions for additional macros are also appreciated.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact

-For questions, suggestions, or issues, feel free to reach out via GitHub or email at your_email@example.com.
+For questions, suggestions, or issues, feel free to reach out via GitHub or email at 'cliffsiu39@gmail.com' .